 At Crest View Recovery Center, many of us are in recovery, so we understand the pain, struggle, and confusion that often come with addiction.
 We know first-hand that addiction is hard, and that sometimes, the recovery process can seem harder.
+Knowing if you need rehab or treatment can be difficult to decide.
 However, we’ve also witnessed the positive effects of completing a treatment program and the transformative experience of sobriety.

 For some, entering treatment – whether it’s an addiction rehab center, inpatient or outpatient, or short- or long-term – is the obvious choice, because they’ve hit “rock bottom” and see no other way out.
 But for many others, there are a variety of barriers – both internal and external, perceived and misperceived – that complicate their decision to get help.